MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/Update-MgEducationMeAssignmentSubmission.md

         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
-    - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+    - `[CreatedDateTime <DateTime?>]`: Moment in time when the resource was created.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[DisplayName <String>]`: Display name of resource.
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LastModifiedDateTime <DateTime?>]`: Moment in time when the resource was last modified.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.

-RETURNEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+RETURNEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.